-A. General Requirements.
+General Requirements.

-- Except as provided by subsection 5, below, existing substandard streets and planned streets within or abutting a proposed development shall be improved in accordance with the standards of Section 3.6 5.12 and any other applicable City of Bay City street design standards as a condition of development approval. - All street improvements, including the extension or widening of existing streets and public access ways, shall conform to Section 3.6.0205.12, and shall be constructed consistent with the City of Bay City street design standards. - All new streets shall be contained within a public right-of-way.
-Public access ways (e.g., pedestrian ways) may be contained within a right-of-way or a public access easement, subject to review and approval of the City Planner - 4) The purpose of this subsection is coordinate the review of land use applications with roadway authorities and to implement Section OAR 660-012-0045(2)(e) of the (Transportation Planning Rule), which requires the City to adopt a process to apply conditions to development proposals in order to minimize impacts and protect transportation facilities.
-The following provisions also establish when a proposal must be reviewed for potential traffic impacts; when a Traffic Impact Analysis must be submitted with a development application, in order to determine whether conditions are needed to minimize impacts to and protect transportation facilities; the required contents of a Traffic Impact Analysis; and who is qualified to prepare the analysis.
+- Except as provided by subsection 5, below, existing substandard streets and planned streets within or abutting a proposed development shall be improved in accordance with the standards of Section 3.6 5.12 and any other applicable City of Bay City street design standards as a condition of development approval. - All street improvements, including the extension or widening of existing streets and public access ways, shall conform to Section 3.6.0205.12, and shall be constructed consistent with the City of Bay City street design standards as determined or as approved by the City Public Works Director. - All new streets shall be contained within a public right-of-way.
+Public access ways (e.g., pedestrian ways) may be contained within a right-of-way or a public access easement, subject to review and approval of the City Planner and City Public Works Director. - The purpose of this subsection is coordinate the review of land use applications with roadway authorities and to implement Section OAR 660-012-0045(2)(e) of the Transportation Planning Rule, which requires the City to adopt a process to apply conditions to development proposals in order to minimize impacts and protect transportation facilities.
+The following provisions also establish when a proposal must be reviewed for potential traffic impacts; when a Traffic Impact Analysis must be submitted with a development application in order to determine whether conditions are needed to minimize impacts to and protect transportation facilities; the required contents of a Traffic Impact Analysis; and who is qualified to prepare the analysis.